Skip to main content

 Please see below for some examples on how Credit Card and Bank Account fees are calculated in Ignition.

-US Credit card (premium card) without surcharge
+Credit card (premium card) without surcharge

 $100 (total invoice amount) x